Divorce and Family Law FAQs

 How long does it take to get divorced?

 It is very difficult to predict how long it will take for a divorce to go to Judgment.
 In most cases, there is a minimum time period of 90 days after the Return Date.
 Generally, the more issues which are being contested the longer it will take.
 Ultimately, if an agreement is not reached, the case will be tried before a Judge, and this will take the longest due to the availability of Judges and the large number of divorce cases pending in the judicial system.

 Can one spouse object to, or prevent, a divorce from happening?

 No. If one spouse wants a divorce and the other spouse does not, there will be a divorce; however, the process will likely be more time consuming and difficult if one spouse is not cooperating in the process.

 What is the difference between a Limited Contested and a Fully Contested case?

 A Limited Contested case is one where the only issues in dispute are financial matters.
-A Fully Contested case is one in which issues involving the children, such as custody and/or the parenting plan, are in dispute, as well as financial matters.
+A Fully Contested case is one in which issues involving the children, such as custody and/or a parenting plan, are in dispute, as well as financial matters.

 If both spouses are living together in the marital home, must one of them move out of the marital home while the divorce case is pending?

 No. Generally, both parties have a legal right to continue to reside in the marital home while the divorce is pending; however, either party may file a motion seeking exclusive possession of the home while the case is pending.
 If an agreement cannot be reached, a hearing can be held, and a judge will decide the issue.

 After the divorce is final, can the terms of the Judgment be modified in the future?